PurpleHominid/Project1-TraceBall/README.md

 Gathers information on where the players mouse is and stores it until it is updated

 ###### Update Player Square Position:
-This changes the position of the players square to exactly where the mouse
+This changes the position of the players square to exactly where the mouse was last recorded